txthinking/brook/docs/brook-wssserver.md

 ```

 > Connect with CLI: `brook connect --link 'brook://...' --socks5 127.0.0.1:1080`.
 More parameters: `brook connect -h`<br>
-> Connect with GUI: add the brook link result
+> Connect with GUI: add the brook link

-## Run brook wssserver with custom certificate with [not your own domain name]
+## Case 3: Run brook wssserver with custom certificate with [not your own domain]

 -   Assume the domain is `domain.com`, with port `443`, with password `hello`
 -   The cert is `/root/cert.pem`, your cert key is `/root/certkey.pem`.
 [How to issue a certificate yourself](https://github.com/txthinking/mad)